ZooTampa at Lowry Park: Asian Gardens

 One of the zoos oldest sections, the Asian Domain, was renovated and renamed the Asian Gardens in 2007.
-Animals in this area include the Indian rhinoceros, Malayan tigers, babirusa, Visayan warty pig, Komodo dragon, Binturongs, Lowland anoa, sun bears, Malayan tapir, and an Indonesian-themed aviary.
+Animals in this area include the Indian rhinoceros, Malayan tigers, babirusa, Visayan warty pig, Komodo dragon, Binturongs, Lowland anoa, sun bears, gharials, Malayan tapir, and an Indonesian-themed aviary.
 The pagoda-like design is subtle but noticeable, giving an authentic Asian feel.

 The area also has a Sulawesi aviary, which includes bleeding-heart doves, mandarin ducks, giant Asian pond turtles, and Reeve's muntjac deer.

 Florida Wildlife Center

 The Florida Wildlife Center is an American-based exhibit that stretches across nearly a half-mile, accessible through Asian Gardens.
 The exhibit includes many North American species and a few Central American species (with an asian twist), including striped skunks, American alligators, a False gharial, North American black bears, a small pack of red wolves, West Indian manatees, and an Alligator snapping turtle.

 It also includes a manatee education show, an aquatic center with sharks, eels, seahorses, and a wide collection of snakes, including eastern diamondback rattlesnakes, copperheads, and eastern coral snakes.
 A Discovery Center highlights the amphibian residents of the zoo, showcasing various species of frogs, toads and other creatures.